A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction

 Analysis of real samples is a critical part of chemistry.
-It allows chemists to determine the composition of a sample and to identify the presence of specific compounds.
-This information can be used for a variety of purposes, such as:
+It allows chemists to determine the composition of a sample and identify the presence of specific compounds.
+This information is used for various purposes, including:

 • Quality control